Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

 If you need to remove the background by capturing the image of the background, you must move the target object out of the camera’s view after acquiring the point cloud.
 Then click Acquire and remove background, and the tool will automatically acquire an image of the background and remove the point cloud of the background.

-Now point cloud acquisition is complete.
-Click Next to edit the generated point cloud model.
+Now the point cloud acquisition is completed.
+You can click Next to start editing the generated point cloud model.

 Edit Point Cloud Model

-After the point cloud model is generated, it should be edited for better 3D matching.
+The generated point cloud model should be edited for better performance in the subsequent 3D matching.

 Edit Point Cloud